aprey10/open-poker/README.md

 **Re-estimate** - starts new estimation session.

 **Delete** - deletes all estimation sessions and estimates related to the current jira issue.

+### Data security and privacy statement

+This plugin doesn't store or use any customer data.